 The pink cloud or pink cloud syndrome generally refers to a return of emotions after an addict or alcoholic stops using or feeling as though we are high on life.
 Typically, the pink cloud refers to feelings of joy and elation after a person begins a 12-step program.
-The newly sober person, begins to feel a level of hope we haven’t experienced for years.
+The newly sober person, begins to feel a level of hope they haven’t experienced for years.
 The sun starts to shine again, and the world seems suddenly much brighter and much more positive.
 A person floating on a pink cloud often feels above it all.
 We may imagine that we are suddenly untouchable.
 The feelings associated with the pink cloud can often lead to unmanageability in recovery.

-Experiencing the Pink Cloud
+Experiencing the Addiction Recovery Pink Cloud

 Often when an addict or alcoholic makes the initial surrender to a program of recovery, we may at first find ourselves dealing with numerous difficulties.
 The desire to use is at its strongest.
 Every day is a battle to stick and stay with our program.
 However, after the initial surrender, many addicts and alcoholics find ourselves suddenly experiencing happiness in abundance, we begin getting things back in our lives such as cars, jobs, and apartments.
 Addicts and alcoholics often do not have many material possessions and have lost the trust of our friends and families.
 It’s perfectly normal that as all the things we have lost, or have never had, come into our lives in early recovery, addicts and alcoholics feel overjoyed by everything we are gaining.